farcasterxyz/docs/docs/learn/what-is-farcaster/messages.md

 - 50 Profile Data
 - 50 Verifications

 If an account exceeds its limit for a message type, the oldest message is pruned to make space for the new one.
-User can keep using the network without paying for more storage and Hubs can keep the storage load under control.
+The user can keep using the network without paying for more storage and Hubs can keep the storage load under control.
 An account can always purchase more storage to increase its limits.

 An account that lets its storage expire may lose all its messages.
 There is a 30-day grace period after a storage unit expires during which an account must renew or lose its messages.